 Starting in May 2018, Colorado, Guam, Hawaii, Iowa, Louisiana, Mississippi, Nevada, Northern Mariana Islands, and South Dakota were selected to receive data analytics technical support for a 12 month period.
 Review the Data Analytics Program Overview and Information Session Slides.

-Starting in April 2019, IAP will provide data analytics technical support to a third cohort of state Medicaid agencies for a 12 month period.
+Starting in April 2019, Georgia, Oklahoma, Virgin Islands, Virginia, and West Virginia were selected to receive data analytics technical support for a six month period.
 Review the Data Analytics Technical Support Program Overview and Information Session Slides.

 Medicare-Medicaid Data Integration (MMDI) Technical Support